junny7020/3rd-Year-Project/DrugProfiles_2/README.md

--Cosmis ID:
+-Cosmis ID:<br>
-Specific genomic location
+Specific genomic location<br>
-identification of cancer cells each cancer cell has a different cosmic id
+identification of cancer cells<br>
+each cancer cell has a different cosmic id<br>

--Drug ID:
+-Drug ID:<br>
-identification of drug
+identification of drug<br>
-for some reason, some drugs have more than one ids Although this will not be a problem in drug response because on the cell_line data, they use the name of the drug, and to distinguish a drug, PubChem is the most effective way.
+for some reason, some drugs have more than one ids<br>
+Although this will not be a problem in drug response because on the cell_line data, they use the name of the drug, and to distinguish a drug, PubChem is the most effective way.<br>

--Puchem (id)
+-Puchem (id)<br>
-a special code for a drug
+a special code for a drug<br>
-there is a python library which has the largest collection of chemical data. there are almost all of the PubChem id for the drugs that are being used in this project
+there is a python library which has the largest collection of chemical data.<br>
+there are almost all of the PubChem id for the drugs that are being used in this project<br>

 + There are about 15 drugs that are not found while running the code.
 So to improve the prediction, it would be better to include these data.
-I may add the PubChem id for these drugs manually.
+I may add the PubChem id for these drugs manually.<br>

--Sanger Model
+-Sanger Model<br>
-I have not quite understood it properly, but it seems like a code for a machine-learning model for this project Maybe this could be a standard for comparing the prediction model with my DeepProfiling model
+I have not quite understood it properly, but it seems like a code for a machine-learning model for this project<br>
+Maybe this could be a standard for comparing the prediction model with my DeepProfiling model<br>

 -------------------
-Before merging the data
+Before merging the data<br>
 -